-If you have been following this blog for awhile you probably know that I love Fair Trade products.
-You may even know the story of how I learned more about Fair Trade first hand by a Fair Trade pepper farm in Mexico and getting to attend a Fair Trade workers meeting.
+If you have been following this blog for awhile, you probably know that I love Fair Trade products.
+You may even know the story of how I learned more about Fair Trade first hand by visiting a Fair Trade pepper farm in Mexico and getting to attend a Fair Trade workers meeting.
 The bottom line is that I love that shopping Fair Trade products means that I am making a tangible difference in the lives of others and at the same time, I am getting what I consider to be a higher quality product for myself.
 These Fair Trade chocolate bands I will share with you today are the perfect example of how, doing good can certainly taste good!
-These twelve Fair Trade Chocolate Companies make products you won’t want to miss for everything from everyday use to exquisite treats.
+These twelve Fair Trade Chocolate Companies make products you won’t want to miss for everything from everyday eating to exquisite treats.

 Fair Trade Certified did provide me with samples from these Fair Trade Chocolate Companies in the hopes that I would share them with my readers.
 I was under no obligation and the opinions expressed are my own. #FairTradeBox

 Before I tell you all about the delicious Fair Trade Chocolate Companies, I just want to give you a brief run down of exactly what Fair Trade Certified means.
 As fairtradecertified.org says, “From production to purchase, Fair Trade is a model of sustainable, ethical trade that puts people and planet first.”
 It really is all about farming practices that are better for the earth and the farmers, as well as social programs that ensure the farm workers are being treated well and compensated fairly.
 What does Fair Trade Certified mean?
 It means that the product is certified to have met the standards set for sustainable practices for the environment and workers.
 Fair Trade Certified means responsible shopping.

 As a lover of the environment, I love knowing that Fair Trade Certified standards work to keep the planet healthy for generations to come by prohibiting the most harmful chemicals and taking measures to protect natural resources.